Scified website logo

 The Great War – October 23rd, 2077

-At 9:42 AM, nuclear missiles were launched worldwide.
+At 9:42 AM, nuclear missiles were launched worldwide, initiated by China.
 The war lasted less than two hours and civilisation collapsed in an instant.
 Major cities were annihilated, infrastructure was vaporized and governments ceased to exist.
-Survivors of the initial strikes were either sealed into Vaults or left to face the wasteland - in many cases facing a reality worse then death.
+Survivors of the initial strikes were either sealed into Vaults or left to face the wasteland - in many cases facing a reality worse than death.

 The Wasteland (Post-War America, 2100s–2300s)